Tire Blowout: Common Causes and How To Prevent Them

 Tire Underinflation

 A tire is likely to blow out if it does not have enough air.
 Underinflation makes the tire too flexible, especially on the outer edges, increasing heat build-up and speeding up the tread wear process.
 Constant underinflation affects tire integrity, weakening it over time and increasing the blowout potential.
-A tire blowout due to underinflation is especially likely with high speeds and long distances due to excessive heat.
+Due to excessive heat, a tire blowout due to underinflation is especially likely at high speeds and long distances.

 Overloading

-A tire blowout is likely whenever exceeding a tire's load capacity due to the excessive stress on its structure.
+A tire blowout is likely whenever a tire's load capacity exceeds due to excessive stress on its structure.
 Excessive load compresses the tire, leading to internal heat buildup and deformation.
-Altogether, the tire can fail unexpectedly, especially on rough terrain or long trips.
+The tire can fail unexpectedly, especially on rough terrain or long trips.

 Poor Tire Condition